-Content based routing (CBR) is the way we determine which flow should be run when a single AS2 connection is used in multiple flows.
+Content-based routing (CBR) is the way we determine which flow should be run when a single AS2 connection is used in multiple flows.
+When you create multiple flows with the same AS2 connection, integrator.io uses content-based routing to determine which flow to run for a given message.

 See how files sent with AS2 are synced